 I am Yarrow Magdalena – a web designer, tech fairy and small business mentor.
-I am here to support cool people like you all over the world with practical advice, beautiful custom made websites and useful resources.

 Inspiration and qualifications

 I have an MA in creative media and a BA in social science and creative writing, but honestly growing a small business has taught me much more.
 I also did Marie Forleo’s b-school in 2015, worked my way through all kinds of online marketing and business courses and trained in several body work and healing modalities.